DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/ReleasingTheDigitalPaintingAsset.md

 ## Building the Main Package

-  1. `Digital Painting -> Build -> Build [Package Name] Package` - builds the package selected in the menu.
-Note that only options for currently imported or open plugins will appear
+  1. `Digital Painting -> Build -> Build Core Package` - deletes all unpacked assets from plugins and packages up the Digital Painting assets

 ## Validating the Package